St Pete Beach vs Clearwater Beach, Florida

 If this is what you’re looking for (hey, there were a LOT of people having a REALLY good time ; ) here’s where to stay in the area:

 Postcard Inn on the Beach: I spent the first part of my trip here.
 It’s really “Instagram cute,” but a little more worn than it looks on the website probably.
 It was clean enough, had good breakfast options in the lobby, and a pretty good sized pool.
 There were a lot of families staying here.
 It’s very much a motel on the beach, but it’s also priced like one (except on the weekends!).
-Click pricing and read reviews here.
+Click here to check pricing and availability during your stay.

 The farther south you go on the island, the nicer places seem to get.
 There are quite a few places mid-island that are nice properties, but are still close to all of the hustle and bustle.
 Meaning…the beaches are still going to be crowded, but it doesn’t have a wild vibe.
 You’re also closer to some convenient amenities like Publix, Walgreens, and Chick-fil-a!